 Turning PostgreSQL into a Cloud Native Data Service by Julian Fischer

-Using PostgreSQL, PostGIS, and pgRouting for street sweeping by James E. Marca
+Using PostgreSQL and Friends for a Street Sweeping Solver Project by James E. Marca

 How to build local communities: a meetup perspective by Henrietta Dombrovskaya